Concepts

 SAP BTP Service Instances

-Multi-tenant CAP-based applications consume services from SAP BTP such as SAP Authorization and Trust Management Service, SAP Software-as-a-Service Provisioning service, and so on.
-You need to create these service instances within an SAP BTP provider account as well as service keys (bindings) for these instances, which generate the credentials used by the application for accessing these services.
+Multi-tenant CAP-based applications consume services from SAP BTP such as SAP Authorization and Trust Management Service and SAP Software-as-a-Service Provisioning service.
+You need to create these service instances within an SAP BTP provider account along with service keys (bindings) that generate the credentials used by the application to access these services.

 CAP Application Server

-The application provides data models that will be deployed to the connected database.
+The application provides data models that are deployed to the connected database.
 An HTTP server exposes defined services and handles server-side application logic.
-For more details, check out the documentation of SAP Cloud Application Programming Model.
-It’s also possible to split the application into multiple servers (services) that work together.
+For more details, see the SAP Cloud Application Programming Model documentation.
+It is also possible to split the application into multiple servers (services) that work together.

 CAP Components to Support Multitenancy

-CAP provides the module @sap/cds-mtxs, which can be operated as a sidecar (component running independently from the application server).
-This component is responsible for handling requests related to tenant management such as onboarding, which then creates the required schema in the connected database.
+CAP provides the module @sap/cds-mtxs, which can be operated as a sidecar (a component running independently from the application server).
+This component handles requests related to tenant management, such as onboarding, which creates the required schema in the connected database.
 This module also supports triggering tenant management tasks as CLI commands.

 Approuter

-The Approuter, or an extended version of it, takes care of authenticating requests (using the SAP Authorization and Trust Management Service) and routes the requests to the application servers or related services (for example, SAP HTML5 Application Repository service for SAP BTP).
+The Approuter, or an extended version of it, authenticates requests (using the SAP Authorization and Trust Management Service) and routes them to the application servers or related services (for example, SAP HTML5 Application Repository service for SAP BTP).

 SAP Fiori Applications